okibcn/ScoopMaster/README.md

 </br>

 **Scoop Master**, the way to keep all the apps in Scoop ultra-updated.
+One bucket for all.

 (Do you find this project useful? give it a ⭐)